aantn/reconstant/README.md

 # Other tools

-I also work on [Robusta](https://github.com/robusta-dev/robusta) - a Kubernetes troubleshooting and automation platform.
-If you use Kubernetes, you'll like it.
+I also work on [HolmesGPT](https://github.com/robusta-dev/holmesgpt/) - an AI agent for investigating cloud alerts.
+Feel free to try it out!

 # Example
 ## Create an input file